 4. Periodically seek referrals from your current clients.
-According to the 2018 Home Care Benchmarking Study, current and past clients are the top source of new referrals.
+According to the 2021 Home Care Benchmarking Study, current and past clients are the top source of new referrals.
+Agencies who report clients as a top referral source say that their clients supplied an average of 73% of their revenue last year.
 Maintaining consistent communication with your clients is one of the keys to getting more client referrals.

 5. Respond to negative online reviews and show that you take swift action to correct problems.
 Agencies who demonstrate that they are quick to acknowledge and thoroughly correct problems stand out from their competition.